OpenTTD/website/_posts/2019-06-01-monthly-dev-post.md

 ---
-title: Monthly Dev Post of June 2019
+title: Monthly Dev Post of June/July 2019
 author: People
 ---

-Welcome to our Monthly Dev Post of June 2019.
+Welcome to our Monthly Dev Post of June/July 2019.
-Every month one of these post will be created, to tell you about the latest developments in the world of OpenTTD.
+Every month (ahem) one of these post will be created, to tell you about the latest developments in the world of OpenTTD.

-June has been a quiet month for changes in OpenTTD master, but there are a couple of nice development things to talk about, and as always, translations have been added and improved.
+June and July have been a quiet months for changes in OpenTTD master, but there are a couple of nice development things to talk about, and as always, translations have been added and improved.
 Thanks translators!

+In this issue: Multi-docks and some tids and bits.

 <!-- more -->